Financial Aid & Scholarships - Graduate

 Application procedures

-Financial aid applicants must submit the Free Application for Federal Student Aid (FAFSA) to the Federal Central Processing System.
+Financial aid applicants must submit the Free Application for Federal Student Aid (FAFSA) to the Federal Processing System.
 Applications are available after October 1 each year.
-File the FAFSA by February for priority consideration although applications are accepted throughout the academic year.
+File the FAFSA by February 1, for priority consideration although applications are accepted throughout the academic year.

 Notification dates

-New students who complete their application by the February 1 priority date can usually expect to receive a financial aid offer by mid-June.
+New students who complete their application by the February 1 priority date can usually expect to receive a financial aid offer starting in mid-June.
 Students who complete this application after February 1 will receive a financial aid offer as soon as possible after June.
 Applications received after June 1 may not be processed in time for students to receive their aid by the start of the fall semester.
 These students should be prepared to pay their initial expenses from their own resources.

 Financial aid programs

-Information concerning the various types of financial aid is available underneath "Graduate & professional students" in the Financial Aid Office.
+Information concerning the various types of financial aid is available on each Graduate program's website.

 Information regarding UWL's satisfactory academic progress policy is available in the Financial Aid Office.